zahid1503/assignment/README.md

 The Quiz Challenge is a Spring Boot-based RESTful web service that provides an interface to manage and play quizzes.
 It allows users to fetch random questions, store them in a database, and participate in a quiz by answering questions.

-## Features

-- Fetch 5 random questions from an external API and store them in the database.
-- Create a REST API endpoint to retrieve a question along with its ID.
-- Create a REST API endpoint to submit an answer for a given question ID and retrieve the correct answer along with the next question.
-- Support for PostgreSQL database.
-- Error handling and appropriate HTTP response codes.

 ## Technologies Used

 - Java